What is a bomb cyclone?

 Average storms in the winter have a low barometric pressure reading of 29.53 inches of mercury.

-Some of the most intense storms may have the barometric pressure below 29.00 inches.
+Some of the most intense storms may have a barometric pressure below 29.00 inches.

-However, it is not the lowest pressure that defines bombogenisis but rather how quickly the pressure within the storm plummets.
+However, it is not the lowest pressure that defines bombogenesis but rather how quickly the pressure within the storm plummets.

 When the barometric pressure falls at least 0.71 of an inch (24 millibars) in 24 hours, a storm has undergone bombogenesis.

 For example, a weak storm that began with a barometric pressure of 29.98 inches and ended up with a barometric pressure of 29.27 inches in 24 hours underwent bombogenesis.

 The Superstorm of 1993 (Storm of the Century) from March 12-13 is a prime example of a storm that underwent bombogenesis.
 The storm strengthened from 29.41 inches (996 mb) to 28.45 inches (963 mb), or nearly 1.00 inch (33 mb), in 24 hours.
 Much of this strengthening occurred over land.

 This animation shows the evolution of the March 1993 superstorm.
 (NOAA/satellite)

 Other examples of storms that underwent bombogenesis: Hurricane Charley in 2004 and Hurricane Wilma in 2005; the Blizzard of 2015 (Jan.
 26-27); the Bering Sea storm of December 2015; Storm Dennis, which impacted the United Kingdom on Feb.
 14, 2020; and the storms that hit the northeastern and western United States in late October 2021.